sisk-http/website/static/docs/fundamentals/routing.md

 ```

 The HTTP request [Query](https://sisk-http.github.io/docs/static/#/spec/Sisk/Core/Http/HttpRequest/Query) property also stores the content of an original query, but if there are parameters in the route with the same name as a query, it will be replaced by what is in the route.
 The path that is matched with an request URI is always the path as explained in [RFC 3986](https://www.rfc-editor.org/rfc/rfc3986#section-3.3).

+> Paths have their trailing `/` ignored in both request and route path, that is, if you try to access a route defined as `/index/page` you'll be able to access using `/index/page/` too.

 ## Creating routes using class instances